Monday, November 15, 2021

 Dan Avidan VS Bob Magrann

-Arin himself once famously told his peers to shoot him if he ever made a lets play channel.
-About a year later, Arin would go on to start Game Grumps with Jontron; but unlike most of their time, the show managed to gain popularity while retaining status beneath the surface of Youtube's mainstream—in tern maintaining respect from their home communities—they wouldn't be condemned as sellouts and traitors just yet.
+Arin himself once said to shoot him if he ever made a lets play channel, about a year before starting Game Grumps with Jon.
+But unlike the others, Game Grumps managed to gain popularity while retaining status beneath the surface of YouTube's mainstream—in tern maintaining respect from their home communities—they wouldn't be condemned as sellouts and traitors just yet.
 Both Jon and Arin seemed wise to the irony of what they were doing—Game Grumps kind of became what JFK taking office was to Irish Americans: here were two creatives with their own lets-play channel maintaining their roots in representation of the cultural backgrounds they came from.
 Game Grumps was a wink back to the Newgrounds crowd and all others of Anti-normie creed.
 Without the synthetic aura of youtube friendly sellouts, Arin and Jon were just two friends playing games from their childhood.

 The videos were real, authentic and unlike these obligatory runs of the latest indie fads where every video is supposed to be its own special package.

-Arin started to deliver raunchy shock humour about gay sex to take advantage of Dan’s apparently wholesome sensibilities.
-During the Jon Era, fan art would depict Arin to be tall and slender, however despite both being the same hight, Danny is now drawn as such in comparison to a plump Arin.
+Arin's crutch became shock value about gay sex to take advantage of Dan’s apparently wholesome sensibilities.
+During the Jon Era, fan art depicted Arin as tall and slender.
+Despite both being the same height, Danny is now drawn with Arin's old frame, and Arin with Jon's.

-If you think about it, Arin had less of a reason to become this sort of character archetype given his background was one of the relatively tame and generic humour found in his cartoons along with his sincere passion for game design in the old Sequelitis videos.
-On the other hand, Danny came from a background of singing songs about dicks, yet he had become the agent of order to Arin’s chaos.
-Arin even once remarked in a clip which I cant seem to find anymore about how he had come from being a well respected animator to that guy who gets mad at video games.
+If you think about it, Arin had less of a reason to mantel this persona, given the relatively tame and generic humor of his old cartoons, and sense of authority in critiquing game design.
+On the other hand, Danny started off singing about dicks, yet became the straight man to Arin’s trickster architype.
+Arin even once remarked in a clip, which I cant seem to find anymore, about how he went from being an animator to that guy who gets mad at video games.

-There is however a difference between Arin’s shock humour and Danny *Sexbang’s “sincere” demeanour.
-The reason Arin uses things like weird sex to shock Danny is because by Arin’s intuition, such things are shocking and distant from normality.
-In this, there is a sincere and an absurd of which the former is separate to.
-Game Grumps is split between two sentiments—its default mode is generally casual, but every now and then conversations would lead towards deeper subject matter shifting Danny and Arin’s moods to something more serious: like when Danny talked about his history with meds in the Wind Waker playthrough or whenever he goes off about The Last Unicorn—which is this sort of ugly looking film from the 80s he has a reverent affinity for—Danny after all was now the more emotionally legitimate.
+There is however a difference between Arin’s style of shock humor and Danny Sexbang’s “sincere” shtick.
+The reason Arin uses things like weird sex for shock value is because by his own intuition, such things are shocking.
+Game Grumps' shallows are casual, but this allows for the conversation to drift into deeper territory: like when Danny talked about his history with meds or whenever he goes off about The Last Unicorn, which is this ugly looking film from the 80s—Danny after all was now the emotionally legitimate one.

-The difference between Arin’s model of shock humour and Danny’s default sentiment is that Arin doing something like talking about eating ass exists in stark separation from legit feels; that's the point, it’s absurd and that's why it's funny.
-Dan on the other hand is someone who can disavow Arin’s raunchy sex talk for being vulgar, but at the same time make sincere arguments for why women shouldn’t wear tops in public or creepily glorifying the behaviour of ape societies in the wild, emphasising how they do it in front of the “little kid monkeys”.
+The difference between Arin’s shock humor and Danny’s sentiment is that Arin doing something like talking about eating ass exists in stark separation from legit feels; that's the point, it’s absurd and that's why it's funny.
+Dan on the other hand is someone who can disavow Arin’s raunchy sex talk for being vulgar, but at the same time make sincere arguments for why women shouldn’t wear tops in public or creepily glorifying the behavior of ape societies in the wild, emphasizing how they do it in front of the “little kid monkeys”.

 https://www.youtube.com/watch?v=tMCrymrdQTc

-Unlike Arin’s use of sexualised shock humour, Dan’s statements about free love and public nudity aren't ironic and aren’t part of an energy separate from a more serious tone.
-Danny will casually talk about being invited to porn conventions or who his favourite stars are; to him, The Last Unicorn and his enthusiasm for the industry exist as of a single feeling.
+Unlike Arin’s use of sexualized shock humor, Dan’s statements about free love and public nudity aren't ironic and aren’t part of an energy separate from a more serious tone.
+Danny will casually talk about being invited to porn conventions or who his favorite stars are; to him, The Last Unicorn and his enthusiasm for the industry exist as of a single feeling.
 Testament to this is one of Dan’s occasional serious monologues from the Breath of the Wild playthrough, where he goes off about eating ass and how he would explain what tossing salad is to his younger nephew.

 https://www.youtube.com/watch?v=ujAJe-CnwyI&t=76s